tongwu-msft/azure-rest-api-specs/index.md

 }
 ```

-For the HTTPS PUT example, you should receive a response header that confirms the success of the PUT operation to add the "ExampleResourceGroup", similar to the following:
+Similarly, for the HTTPS PUT example, you should receive a response header similar to the following, confirming that your PUT operation to add the "ExampleResourceGroup" was successful:

 ```
 HTTP/1.1 200 OK